 DOGUE DE BORDEAUX PUPPIES & INFORMATION

 They’re big, wrinkly, slobbery, squishy and utterly adorable…yes, it is the Dogue de Bordeaux puppy!
-You would be hard pressed to find anything on this planet cuter than a DDB pup.
+You would be hard pressed to find anything on this planet cuter than a Dogue de Bordeaux baby.
 They will melt your heart with just one look of those droopy eyes.

 When you get a Dogue de Bordeaux puppy you are taking on a creature that has many, many endearing qualities and some not-so-endearing qualities.
 If you are considering the purchase of a Dogue de Bordeaux, please do extensive research on the breed then decide as a family if you are ready for one.
 The decision to bring home a puppy or adult should not be made lightly.
 This information is not meant to help give you a realistic idea of what to expect.
 When a puppy is bought without consideration to the time, attention and resources required, it is the puppy who suffers.
 On the other hand, when well planned, your choice of a Dogue de Bordeaux can be most gratifying.
 Many who have owned a Dogue de Bordeaux never want to be without one.

-Of course, you will encounter the usual problems associated with puppies of any breed, like the potty accidents, likely furniture damage, restrictions to your time and freedom.
-With the Dogue de Bordeaux, these issues are multiplied tenfold.
+Of course, you will encounter the usual problems associated with puppies of any breed, like the potty accidents, likely furniture damage, restrictions to your time and freedom, etc. With the Dogue de Bordeaux, these issues are multiplied tenfold.